ebrary: Electronic Books Library

 What is ebrary?

-Ebrary is a database with thousands of books in a digital format.
+Ebrary is a database with hundreds of books in a digital format.
 The electronic

 This is a great resource if you are...

 - looking for recently published books on a particular topic

 - conducting book-based research in any academic discipline

 - searching for books that you can download

 - not able to visit the library to borrow books on the shelf

 The ebrary database is accessible from the library's